Vance Honeycutt: Junior

 Firmly entrenched as the Tar Heels' star centerfielder, Honeycutt's third season in Chapel Hill was his best.
-Hitting .318 on the year, with 28 home runs (breaking his own single-season school record), 70 RBI, and an OPS of 1.124, Honeycutt's dynamic offense and stellar defensive play powered the Tar Heels to an ACC regular-season championship and an appearance in the College World Series.
+Hitting .318 on the year, with 28 home runs (breaking his own single-season school record), 70 RBI, and an OPS of 1.124, Honeycutt's offense and defensive play powered the Tar Heels to an ACC regular-season championship and an appearance in the College World Series.
 He broke the school's all-time home run record, finishing his Tar Heel career with 65 home runs, and won his second consecutive ACC DPOY award.
-His performance in what was likely his final season as a Tar Heel positioned him firmly as a top prospect in the 2024 MLB Draft.
+His performance in what was likely his final season as a Tar Heel positioned him firmly as a top prospect in the 2024 MLB draft.

 Professional career

-Honeycutt was drafted by the Baltimore Orioles in the 1st round, with the 22nd overall pick, of the 2024 Major League Baseball draft.
+Honeycutt was drafted by the Baltimore Orioles in the first round, with the 22nd overall pick, of the 2024 Major League Baseball draft.
 On August 1, 2024, Honeycutt signed with the Orioles on a $4 million contract.

+Honeycutt was assigned to the Delmarva Shorebirds to make his professional debut and also played with the Aberdeen IronBirds.
+Across 13 games with both teams, he batted .176 with five RBI.
+Honeycutt returned to Aberdeen for the entirety of the 2025 season and played 101 games in which he slashed .171/.284/.275 with five home runs, 24 RBI, 32 stolen bases and 178 strikeouts over 374 at-bats.

+In Grapefruit League competition spring training leading to the 2026 season, Honeycutt hit four home runs in his first four plate appearances, one of them going 471 feet.
+The MLB record for home runs in consecutive at-bats in regular-season play is also four.
+He was assigned to the Frederick Keys to start the 2026 season.